-- Complete an E-Visit (email visit with a provider) by visiting MyLVHN.org (scroll to Quick Links) or your MyLVHN app (press E-Visit icon).
+- Complete an E-Visit (detailed questionnaire visit submitted to a provider) by visiting MyLVHN.org or your MyLVHN app.
+Tap on the menu, then select “E-Visits".

 We want to screen you via these technologies so that you receive guidance about testing and next steps without leaving your home.

 HNL Lab Medicine offers antibody blood tests for the COVID-19, also known as SARS-CoV-2.
 If you think you may have had COVID-19 or if you had known exposure to the coronavirus, but never received COVID-19 testing, the antibody test may provide answers.

 - Self-pay – This option requires a prescription from a health care provider .
 The self-pay option is available to everyone but is especially beneficial for those who are uninsured, underinsured or have high deductible plans.
 To self-pay, bring your prescription/lab order with you.
 Before your blood is drawn, inform the phlebotomist that you would like to self-pay.

 - Lab Tests Direct – This option allows you to order the COVID-19 antibody blood test without a prescription from a health care provider.
 These results can be shared with your health care provider(s).

 You can have your blood drawn at an HNL Lab Medicine Patient Center location and no appointment is needed.
 During the pandemic, select HNL Lab Medicine Patient Centers are closed or have reduced hours.
 Find all available locations at HNL.com/locations.
 You can also call HNL Lab Medicine Customer Care at 877-402-4221.
 For more information about COVID-19 antibody tests, visit the HNL Lab Medicine website.

 Waiting protocol to protect you and others

 To further reduce risk of exposure to coronavirus, we are asking patients to wait in their car instead of in the waiting room at our testing locations.